 For more information on using positive reinforcement, we encourage you to read Aubrey Daniel's book, Performance Management: Improving Quality and Productivity Through Positive Reinforcement.

 As with positive reinforcement, the purpose of negative reinforcement is to increase desired behaviors.
-The strategy is to motivate by withholding consequences perceived to be negative.
+Unfortunately, the not-so-effective strategy is to motivate compliance by withholding negative consequences.
 Employees will comply with mandatory rules, but not much more.
 However, if the supervisor would like to increase discretionary behaviors (making suggestions, involvement in safety), negative reinforcement is not going to be an effective strategy.

 The best example of the use of negative reinforcement in the context of safety is the OSHA inspection process.
 OSHA is mandated to enforce compliance with their safety standards and uses negative reinforcement as a motivation.
 If, during an inspection, employers meet compliance standards, OSHA does not issue citations and penalties.
-Consequently, employers attempt to achieve compliance, but it's much harder to get them interested in safety excellence.
+In other words, OSHA withholds punishment.
+Consequently, employers primarily do safety to achieve compliance, but they are not as interested in going beyond compliance to achieve safety excellence.

-The purpose of this motivation strategy is to decrease undesired behaviors by administering negative consequences.
+The purpose of this motivation strategy is to decrease undesired behaviors through the use of negative consequences.